Categories

 • Not finished that book

-• Fallen asleep halfway through that bloated project update email
+• Fallen asleep halfway through a bloated project update email

-We tend to make this more complex than they should be.
+We tend to make things more complex than they need to be.

-This is why thoughtful design is such an important element of most work.
+This is why thoughtful design is such an important part of any kind of work.

 If you don’t know this, you’re in trouble.

-Use research techniques to identify their needs, pain points, and desired outcomes.
-You cannot build the best solution to solve the problem without this.
-This can be done through techniques such as user interviews and surveys.
+Use research techniques to identify audience needs, pain points, and desired outcomes.
+You can’t build the best solution without truly understanding the problem.

 Get as close to the problem as possible.

-1. What do the users know about it today?
+1. What do users already know about it today?

 2. What are their motivations for solving it?